pinnaculum/galacteek/README.rst

 - Browsing sessions with automatic pinning (pins every page you browse)
 - Feeds (following IPNS hashes)
 - File manager with drag-and-drop support
-- Basic built-in media player with IPFS-stored, per-profile playlists
+- Basic built-in media player with IPFS-stored playlists
 - Search content with the ipfs-search_ search engine
 - Decentralized application development/testing with the Javascript API (using *window.ipfs*)